Vanessa219/vditor/README.md

 * [incubator-echarts](https://github.com/apache/incubator-echarts): A powerful, interactive charting and visualization library for browser
 * [abcjs](https://github.com/paulrosen/abcjs): JavaScript library for rendering standard music notation in a browser
 * [IntelliJ IDEA](https://www.jetbrains.com/?from=Vditor): Family of capable and ergonomic development environments

+## 📽️ History

+In the initial stage of developing [Sym](https://github.com/88250/symphony), we directly used WYSIWYG rich text editor.
+At that time, HTML-based editors were very popular, and it was very convenient to quote them in the project, which also conformed to the usage habits of users at that time.

+Later, the rise of Markdown gradually changed everyone's typography.
+In addition, several of our other projects are for programmer users, so it is also a general trend to migrate to md.
+We chose [CodeMirror](https://github.com/codemirror/CodeMirror), which is an excellent editor, it provides a rich programming interface for developers, and is also compatible with various browsers. it is good.

+Later, as the business needs of our projects have precipitated, using CodeMirror sometimes feels more "cumbersome."
+For example, to implement @automatically complete the user name list, insert Emoji, upload files, etc., it requires more in-depth secondary development, and these business requirements are precisely common and necessary in many project scenarios.

+Finally, we decided to start implementing the editor ourselves in Sym.
+With the iterations of several versions, Sym's editor has matured.
+In the community [HacPai](https://hacpai.com) that we operate, people have asked us if we can separate the editor for everyone to use.
+At the same time, our front-end main programmer [V](https://hacpai.com/member/Vanessa) also felt a little bit overwhelmed with maintaining the editors scattered in various projects, plus a good impression of TypeScript, so I decided Use ts to implement a new browser-side md editor.

+So, Vditor was born.